formspark/documentation/docs/dashboard/additional-workspaces.md

 A workspace is a group of forms and can have one or several team members.

-Workspaces enable you to create isolated environments for your customers, companies, departements, products, etc...
+Workspaces enable you to create isolated environments for your customers, companies, departments, products, etc...

 User-created workspaces start with 0 submissions.